-Home buyers will be hard-pressed to find a better area from which to get the NYC experience than Westchester County.
+Home buyers will be hard-pressed to find a better area from which to get the NYC experience than Westchester County, with its much more affordable cost of living while still having great amenities.
 Homes for sale in Westchester County cover as wide of a range of prices, sizes, and styles as can be imagined.
 In addition to sprawling estates and waterfront retreats, Westchester County is known for its stylish mix of Tudor, Victorian and Craftsman homes.

 Single-family homes for sale in Westchester County list from the $300s, and homes at this price point and up to about $600,000 tend to be small bungalow-style dwellings.
 The majority of Westchester County homes for sale are listed from the $600s and up to $2 million, and these listings tend to cover virtually every size, design, and construction style imaginable.

 The most expensive homes in the county tend to be located in towns like Scarsdale, Chappaqua, Larchmont, and Rye, and the home styles and communities can vary greatly.
 Luxury homes in Westchester County list from $2 million up to (and occasionally beyond) $20 million.
 Many of Westchester County's waterfront homes fall into this category, with sweeping views of either the Hudson River or the Long Island Sound.

 Westchester County condos vary greatly in listing prices, too.
 Listings usually start in the high-$100s and regularly top the $3 million mark.
 Townhomes in Westchester County list from the $300s and top out above $1 million.